cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

   - Reset signal is '1'.

-- At every positive edge of the clock, if the active signal is '1' then output event is driven by the value of output event generated from prescaler.
-- At every positive edge of the clock, The counter value is updated in the REG_TIM0_COUNTER.
+- At every positive edge of the clock, The counter value is updated in the REG_TIM[0-3]_COUNTER.
 - If the hard reset is '0', then the all the CSR and internal meta data is set to the reset values.

 Comparator